 - The Stormlight Archive has a character known as "Rock" whose real name (Nuhumukumakiaki'aialunamor) is an entire poem in his native language about a rock his father found just before he was born.
 Apparently everybody in his culture has names like that.

-- The Lord of the Rings.
-In Entish, all names, possibly all nouns, are comprehensive descriptions of the person or thing in question.
+- The Lord of the Rings: In Entish, all names, possibly all nouns, are comprehensive descriptions of the person or thing in question.
 They consider anything else to be "hasty".
 Treebeard only uses that name for the convenience of non-Ents.
 His true name is apparently his entire biography, and given that he's one of the oldest living things in Middle Earth, it's basically an epic-length novel.
+In other words, when you ask someone "Who are you?" they will tell you their name.
+When you ask an Ent his name, he will tell you who he is.

 - The cats of the Tribe of Rushing Water in Warrior Cats are named after the first thing their mother sees when the cat is born, e.g. Brook Where Small Fish Swim, Night of No Stars, etc. One character remarks that in his mind, this would lead to a lot of cats being named Roof of Cave, Wall of Cave, or Floor of Cave.